Joe Licata

 Joseph Gilbert Licata (born November 16, 1992) is an American football coach and former quarterback.
 He played college football at Buffalo.
 He was signed by the Cincinnati Bengals as an undrafted free agent in 2016.

 Early life

 Licata attended Williamsville South High School in Williamsville, New York, where he played both football and basketball.
 As a basketball player, he set the New York State Public High School Athletic Association record for career three-point field goals made with 343.
-He set the school's career record for passing yards, and was named Buffalo News Player of the Year in 2010.
+He set the school's career record for passing yards, and was named Buffalo News Player of the Year in 2010 and won The Connolly Cup.
 Licata received scholarship offers to play college football for Syracuse, Akron and Buffalo in addition to interest from other schools.
 Licata committed to the University at Buffalo, saying it "was a dream to represent Buffalo" and play for his hometown team in front of his friends and family.

 His little sister, Grace, plays Division III basketball at Buffalo State College.